mohamedaliznidi/the-book-of-bugs-n-charms/vanilla-js/momentjs.md

 ---
 description: >-
   Moment.js is a legacy JavaScript library for parsing, validating, manipulating, and formatting dates.
 Note: Moment.js is now in maintenance mode.

+theme: "magic"
 ---

-# Moment.js
+# The Moment.js Legacy Temporal Sorcery Grimoire

-## Introduction
+## The Ancient Knowledge

-Moment.js is a legacy JavaScript library that was widely used for parsing, validating, manipulating, and formatting dates.
-While it provided an excellent API and was very popular, the Moment.js team has put the project in maintenance mode and recommends using modern alternatives like date-fns, Day.js, or Luxon for new projects.
+Moment.js is a legacy JavaScript library that was widely used for parsing, validating, manipulating, and formatting dates through powerful temporal enchantments.
+While it provided an excellent API and was very popular among time sorcerers, the Moment.js team has put the project in maintenance mode and recommends using modern alternatives like date-fns, Day.js, or Luxon for new mystical projects.

-**⚠️ Important Note**: Moment.js is now in maintenance mode.
-For new projects, consider using:
+**⚠️ Important Prophecy**: Moment.js is now in maintenance mode.
+For new projects, consider using these modern temporal libraries:
-- **date-fns**: Modular and tree-shakable
+- **date-fns**: Modular and tree-shakable temporal spells
-- **Day.js**: Moment.js-compatible API with smaller bundle size
+- **Day.js**: Moment.js-compatible API with smaller bundle size enchantments
-- **Luxon**: Modern replacement built by Moment.js team
+- **Luxon**: Modern replacement built by Moment.js team with enhanced temporal powers
-- **Native JavaScript Date**: For simple use cases
+- **Native JavaScript Date**: For simple temporal manipulation use cases

-## Use Cases (Legacy Projects)
+## When to Cast These Spells (Legacy Projects)

-1. **Date Parsing**: Parse dates from various string formats
+1. **Date Parsing Rituals**: Parse dates from various string formats through temporal interpretation magic
-2. **Date Formatting**: Display dates in different formats and locales
+2. **Date Formatting Enchantments**: Display dates in different formats and locales using presentation spells
-3. **Date Manipulation**: Add, subtract, and modify dates
+3. **Date Manipulation Sorcery**: Add, subtract, and modify dates through temporal transformation magic
-4. **Relative Time**: Display human-readable relative times
+4. **Relative Time Divination**: Display human-readable relative times with chronological insights
-5. **Timezone Handling**: Work with different timezones
+5. **Timezone Handling Mysticism**: Work with different timezones through geographical temporal magic
-6. **Date Validation**: Validate date inputs and ranges
+6. **Date Validation Prophecy**: Validate date inputs and ranges with protective temporal barriers

-## Installation and Setup
+## Summoning the Legacy Temporal Spirits

-### CDN
+### CDN Invocation

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/moment.js/2.29.4/moment.min.js"></script>